Proclamation of accession of Charles III: Canada

-The proclamation of Charles as King of Canada took place at Rideau Hall, in Ottawa, on 10 September, following a formal meeting of the King's Privy Council for Canada.
+The proclamation of Charles as King of Canada took place at Rideau Hall in Ottawa on 10 September, following a formal meeting of the King's Privy Council for Canada.
 Governor General Mary Simon and Prime Minister Justin Trudeau then signed the proclamation.
 It was followed by a ceremony that included herald trumpets, a 21-gun salute by the Royal Canadian Artillery, and a moment of remembrance for Queen Elizabeth II.
-The artillery was accidentally fired before the French version of the proclamation had been read out.
+The artillery was accidentally fired before the French version of the proclamation had been read.

 Text of proclamation

-The proclamation was read out by Samy Khalid, the Chief Herald of Canada, in English:
+The proclamation was read by Samy Khalid, the Chief Herald of Canada, in English: